coin723/FarmView_server/README.md

         sudo npm install -g phantomjs-prebuilt

-4. Modules used by the server's `.js` file are stored in `node_modules` directory.
+4. Modules used by `dvserver.js` file are stored in `node_modules` directory.
 To update the modules, type this command at the `FarmView_server` directory.

         npm update